wpaccessibility/wp-a11y-docs/_posts/2025-08-27-offer-multiple-ways-to-contact-you.md

 Contact forms are handy, you ask exactly what you need, and users can fill it out in an organized way.

 But forms can be a real barrier for people who aren’t great with tech, especially if the form is long or complicated.
-Always test your forms with real users, including people with disabilities.
+Always test your forms with real users, including people with various disabilities.

 If someone is blind, visually impaired, or just not tech-savvy, a poorly set up and coded form can be a nightmare.